cosmofur/EX716/tests/FuncCalc.md

 ## Current limitations

 - `WHILE` support is only a placeholder and is not part of the usable language.
-- There are no comparison operators yet.
-Numeric zero/nonzero values are used as conditions.
-- There are no Boolean operators.
 - Arithmetic operators accept integers only; strings are not concatenated.
 - String literals do not support escape sequences.
 - Integer literals are decimal only.